Colombia Resident Visa: Duration, Types, and Application Process

 6. Attend an Interview (If Necessary)

-• Interview: Some applicants may need to attend an interview at a Colombian consulate or embassy.
+Some applicants may be required to attend an interview at a Colombian consulate or embassy.
+The purpose of the interview is to verify eligibility and confirm the details provided in the application.

 7. Visa Approval and Collection